catseye/Fountain/README.md

 satisfied in a given state.
 If none are, that is a failure, and backtracking will occur.
 If more than one are, the process will abort with an error message.

+Greater than or equal and less than or equal constraints.

+Implementation improvements such as better flattening of the AST representing the grammar during its parsing.

 ### 0.3